How to Install Slack on Debian

 sudo apt remove slack-desktop

-This leaves system configuration files in /etc. However, for complete removal including configuration files:
+This leaves system configuration files in /etc. For complete removal including configuration files:

 sudo apt purge slack-desktop